privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ```

 :::warning[Security/Privacy Tradeoff]
-Performing face verification and liveness detection on-device is a deliberate privacy choice - biometric data never leaves the user's phone.
+Performing face verification and liveness detection on-device is a deliberate privacy choice: biometric data never leaves the user's phone.
 However, this creates a fundamental security gap: an attacker can borrow or steal someone else's passport, bypass the on-device face matching using the methods described above, and obtain a credential bound to their own device.
 :::

 ### The issuer has no defense